hm-lang/core/proposals/README.md

     OtherRatio: dbl = (1.0 - \\math sqrt(5)) * 0.5
     return (GoldenRatio^Times - OtherRatio^Times) / \\math sqrt(5)

+# TODO: this might be contradictory with the fact that they return something different;
+# the "default names" for the return values are "Int" and "Dbl", so those are technically different:
 # COMPILE ERROR: function overloads of `fibonacci` must have unique argument names, not argument types.
 ```